Astros vs. Rays Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Kyle Tucker, Wander Franco and others in the Houston Astros-Tampa Bay Rays matchup at Minute Maid Park on Friday at 8:10 PM ET.
+Bookmakers have listed player props for Kyle Tucker, Wander Franco and others when the Houston Astros host the Tampa Bay Rays at Minute Maid Park on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!